eoncarlyle/puro/README.md

 - [ ] Multithreaded producer tests

 ## Development Log

+### 2025-11-01
+Note that a segment tombstone has to be exactly

 ### 2025-10-26
 `1 + ceil(log2(y)) + y = x` doesn't appear to have a closed-form solution, so the decrementing option really isn't that